 Not understanding your audience properly is a common pitfall in direct mail advertising.
 In order to create an engaging and successful direct mailer, your audience needs to relate to your campaign.

 Sending out mailers blindly to your entire customer database is unlikely to yield the best results.
 Instead, take the time to segment your audience by demographics, buying behaviours and preferences, and send tailored messaging to each of them.
 This allows your customers to resonate with messaging that relates to them, whether it’s to encourage a first-time purchase or to cross-sell a complimenting product.
+The foundation of targeted messaging is always high-quality, segmented data, which is key to avoiding wasted print and postage costs.

 3. Overlooking Design